-- disruptions in the construction of the manufacturing facility; - interruptions to our operations in China or the inability of our manufacturing facility to produce adequate quantities of raw materials or APIs to meet our needs as a result of natural catastrophic events or other causes beyond our control such as power disruptions or widespread disease outbreaks, including the recent outbreaks that impact animal-derived products, such as the importation of pig-derived crude heparin from countries impacted by the African swine flu, and the ongoing COVID-19 pandemic, which has resulted in and may in the future result in, business closures, transportation restrictions, import and export complications, and otherwise cause shortages in the supply of raw materials or cause disruptions in our manufacturing capability; - product supply disruptions and increased costs as a result of heightened exposure to changes in the policies of the Chinese government, political unrest or unstable economic conditions in China, including China's policies with respect to COVID-19; - the imposition of additional tariffs, export controls or other trade barriers as a result of changes in social, political, and economic conditions or in laws, regulations, and policies governing foreign trade, including U.S. and foreign export controls such as U.S. controls preventing the export of a wide-range of items to Russia, new controls impacting the ability to send certain products and technology, specifically related to semi-conductor manufacturing and supercomputing to China without an export license, and the addition of new China-based entities to certain U.S. restricted party lists including the Entity List and Unverified List, trade sanctions and import laws and regulations, the tariffs previously implemented and additional tariffs that have been proposed by the U.S. government on various imports from China and by the Chinese government on certain U.S. goods, the scope and duration of which, if implemented, remain uncertain; - the nationalization or other expropriation of private enterprises or intellectual property by the Chinese government, which could result in the total loss of our investment in China; and - interruptions to our manufacturing or business operations resulting from geo-political actions, including war and terrorism such as the war in Ukraine, natural disasters including earthquakes, typhoons, floods, and fires, or outbreaks of health epidemics, or outbreaks in livestock or animals that impact or restrict importation, use, or distribution of animal-derived products.
+- disruptions in the construction of the manufacturing facility; - interruptions to our operations in China or the inability of our manufacturing facility to produce adequate quantities of raw materials or APIs to meet our needs as a result of natural catastrophic events or other causes beyond our control such as power disruptions or widespread disease outbreaks, including the recent outbreaks that impact animal-derived products, such as the importation of pig-derived crude heparin from countries impacted by the African swine flu, and the COVID-19 pandemic, which resulted in import and export complications, and otherwise cause shortages in the supply of raw materials or cause disruptions in our manufacturing capability;

+- product supply disruptions and increased costs as a result of heightened exposure to changes in the policies of the Chinese government, political unrest or unstable economic conditions in China; - the imposition of additional tariffs, export controls or other trade barriers as a result of changes in social, political, and economic conditions or in laws, regulations, and policies governing foreign trade, including U.S. and foreign export controls such as U.S. controls, increasing controls impacting the ability to send certain products and technology, specifically related to semi-conductor manufacturing and supercomputing worldwide (including a prohibition on exports, reexports, and transfers to and within China without an export license, and the addition of new China-based entities to certain U.S. restricted party lists including the Entity List and Unverified List, trade sanctions and import laws and regulations, tariffs on various imports from China and by the Chinese government on certain U.S. goods including those previously implemented (including additional 10% tariffs levied on imports of Chinese-origin items into the United States as of February 4, 2025) and additional tariffs that have been proposed by the U.S. government (including additional 25% tariffs proposed on imports of pharmaceutical products into the United States, among other proposed tariffs), the implementation, scope, and duration of which remain uncertain; - the imposition of retaliatory trade measures by China or other countries in response to new or escalated tariffs, export controls, or other trade measures by the United States, which may affect the availability and/or price of materials used in our supply chain, and the implementation, scope, and duration of which remain uncertain; - the nationalization or other expropriation of private enterprises or intellectual property by the Chinese government, which could result in the total loss of our investment in China; and - interruptions to our manufacturing or business operations resulting from geo-political actions, including war and terrorism, such as the war in Ukraine and the Middle East conflict, natural disasters including earthquakes, typhoons, floods, and fires, or outbreaks of health epidemics or outbreaks in livestock or animals that impact or restrict importation, use, or distribution of animal-derived products.

 Any of these matters could materially and adversely affect our business and results of operations.
 These interruptions or failures could impair our ability to operate our business, impede the commercialization of our product candidates or delay the introduction of new products, impact our product quality, or impair our competitive position.
+Any material adverse effect on our employees, suppliers, and logistics providers could have a material adverse effect on our manufacturing operations in China or the supply of raw materials or APIs originating from China.